Memorial Hospital Surgical Services

 1. Colonoscopy

 EGD stands for esophagogastroduodenoscopy.
-During an EGD test, an endoscope (small, lighted camera on the end of a long, flexible tube) is used to examine the inside of your body.
-An endoscope is inserted down the throat, through the esophagus and into your stomach.
+During an EGD test, an endoscope (small, lighted camera on the end of a long, flexible tube) is used to examine the inside of esophagus, stomach, and upper intestine to check for ulcers, reflux, bleeding, or swallowing problems.

 3. Laparoscopic Hernia Repair